TranslationalML/pacsifier/README.md

 PACSMAN is a batch query/retrieve interface for the CareStream PACS at Lausanne University Hospital.

+NOTE: This readme has not been updated in a little while.
+It's mostly correct but win7 is not supported anymore since too painful to install.
+Linux is recommended.

 # Deployment

 PACSMAN is a Python application running on Ubuntu Linux, relying on the DCMTK suite of tools.